 - 6. What does it mean to seal an arrest record?

-After an arrest has been made, a party files a PFFI with the law enforcement agency having jurisdiction over the offense.3
+After your arrest, you file a PFFI with the law enforcement agency having jurisdiction over the offense.3

-In the petition, the arrested party must prove that his arrest was made without legal cause.4 A party can present evidence to attempt to prove factual innocence.
+In the petition, you must prove that your arrest was made without legal cause.4 You can present evidence to attempt to prove factual innocence.
 Examples of such evidence include:

 - witness testimony,